Microsoft’s anti-hacking efforts make it an internet cop

 Turner said he has not seen anyone in the industry as “out in front and open about” these issues as Microsoft.

-Microsoft’s Windows operating system had long been a prime target for viruses when in 2008 the company formed its Digital Crimes Unit, an international team of attorneys, investigators and data scientists.
-The unit became known earlier in its decade for taking down botnets, collections of compromised computers used as tools for financial crimes.
+As industry leaders, Microsoft’s Windows operating systems had long been prime targets for viruses when in 2008 the company formed its Digital Crimes Unit, an international team of attorneys, investigators and data scientists.
+The unit became known earlier in this decade for taking down botnets, collections of compromised computers used as tools for financial crimes and denial-of-service attacks that overwhelm their targets with junk data.

 Richard Boscovich, a former federal prosecutor and a senior attorney in Microsoft’s digital crimes unit, testified to the Senate in 2014 about how Microsoft used civil litigation as a tactic.
-Boscovich is also involved in the fight against Strontium, according to court filings.
+Boscovich is also involved in the fight against Fancy Bear, which Microsoft calls Strontium, according to court filings.

 To attack botnets, Microsoft would take its fight to courts, suing on the basis of the federal Computer Fraud and Abuse Act and other laws and asking judges for permission to sever the networks’ command-and-control structures.